BenchLabs/bench-technology-handbook/how-were-organized.md

 ### Bench Application Support (BAS)

-BAS handles all internal and external bug reports, questions, and stakeholder requests.
-They're also experts in our applications, and regularly provide help and training to unblock other Benchmates.
-Increasingly they're taking on other functions, like QA and security compliance.
+BAS triages internal and external bug reports, questions, and stakeholder requests.
+They're experts in our applications, and regularly provide help and training to empower other Benchmates.
+Increasingly they're taking on other functions, like QA, site updates, and compliance.

 ### Support Engineering

-The Support Engineering team's primary concern is KTLO in our application level, their secondary concern is supporting stakeholder requests that are "too small for the roadmap", and their tertiary concern is innovating to make both KTLO and supporting stakeholders more efficient.
-Support Engineering works closely with the rest of BizTech to handle the issues and outages if/when they arise.
-In effect, the Support Engineering team allows Product Engineering to execute with increased focus.
+Support Engineering's primary concern is KTLO in our application, balancing their remaining capacity between supporting stakeholders with features that are too small for the roadmap and innovating to make both KTLO and supporting stakeholders more efficient.
+Sup Eng and BAS work together to handle crises when they occur, pulling in other BizTech teams or Product Engineering if needed.

 ### Developer Experience and Impact (DXI)